-There are 40 places available at the conference for teachers at state-funded schools and colleges in the UK.
+There are 80 places available at the conference for both humanities and STEM teachers at state-funded schools and colleges in the UK.
 We particularly welcome applications to attend from schools with a limited history of sending students to selective universities generally and Oxford specifically.
 Participation in the conference is free and includes two nights accommodation in an Oxford college and meals.
 We can also offer a contribution towards the travel and cover costs associated with attending.

 What can you expect from the Teacher Summer School?

-The programme will comprise a variety of sessions, including information about the Oxford admissions process, classroom pedagogy as well as subject-specific academic workshops, led by tutors.
-There will also be an opportunity to hear from current Oxford students about their experience of university life.
+The programme will comprise a variety of sessions, including information about the Oxford admissions process, supporting students' subject choice, as well as subject-specific academic workshops, led by tutors.
+There will also be an opportunity to hear from current Oxford undergraduate students about their experience of university life.

 If you have any queries, please don’t hesitate to contact us at firstname.lastname@example.org.